In the shadow

 When considering references to Ellington’s music, it’s possible that the theme Palencar used for his New York painting was inspired by another Ellington song, How Deep Is The Ocean(How High Is The Sky)

 I admittedly have been looking specifically for a reference to the Cotton Club somewhere in the painting.
 The Duke Ellington Orchestra opened as house band at The Cotton Club in 1927.
 His name is so associated with this club that I would expect to see some reference to it.
-While not the strongest reference, the distinctive C and O of the original marquee can be found upside-down in the waves.
+While not the strongest reference and upside down, which even further lowers confidence, the distinctive shape of the C and O of the original marquee can be found in the waves.

 The 3 Sacred Concerts